mgama1/mgama1.github.io/_posts/2024-10-2-secretmessage.md

 'By believing passionately in something that still does not exist, we create it.'
 ```

+We got our message back!!

-In conclusion, while steganography offers fascinating ways to hide messages in plain sight, it shouldn't be your sole line of defense.It’s crucial to remember that steganography alone may not provide adequate security against determined adversaries.
+To sum up, while steganography offers fascinating ways to hide messages in plain sight, it shouldn't be your sole line of defense.It’s crucial to remember that steganography alone may not provide adequate security against determined adversaries.
 To enhance your message's security, always pair steganography with robust encryption.
 By encrypting your messages before embedding them, you ensure that even if the hidden message is discovered, it remains unintelligible without the decryption key.